 The skeletal muscle finding, interestingly, came about when researchers tried to understand why people with heart failure experienced such dramatic exercise intolerance.
 It turned out that the exercise intolerance was in part due to reduced aerobic energy production and an early entry into anaerobic energy production – precisely what is happening in ME/CFS.
 Establishing a link between long-COVID and ME/CFS, and a disease like heart failure would, of course, be a huge step forward for both diseases.

 It should be noted that Ron Tompkins of the Open Medicine Foundation-funded Harvard Collaborative Center for ME/CFS is studying the muscles in ME/CFS.
-(Could Systrom be privy to some of his results?)

 The study was small but David Systrom has assessed hundreds of people with mysterious fatigue and exercise intolerance over time and knows his subjects well.
 I would be shocked if this small sample wasn’t representative.
 With regard to the small sample size, the authors noted how striking their findings were.